Going travelling? Well you’ll need a copy of my handy travellers list then…

 What kind of camera you bring is down to you.
 It will depend on where you are going (ie cities/landscapes), how much effort & expertise you want to put it to taking pictures and of course, how much weight you can be arsed to carry.

 I toyed with a few different Lumix’s but in the end got rid of them because they were just a hassle to cary and to turn on every time I wanted to take a shot.
 These days I just take pictures with my iPhone and I’m kinda happy like this.

 At some point on your trip, you will find yourself a deprived of a power point and so you need to be prepared.
-If you go camping in the jungle or climbing Kilimanjaro then you’ll want to ensure your camera is properly charged for when you each the summit.
-Likewise, if you have an 18 hour bus ride you’ll need to make sure your phone/MP3 player can provide you with music – otherwise you risk have to speak to people to pass the time.
+If you go camping in the jungle or climbing Kilimanjaro then you’ll want to ensure your camera is properly charged for when you reach the summit.
+Likewise, if you have an 18-hour bus ride you’ll need to make sure your phone/MP3 player can provide you with music – otherwise, you risk have to speak to people to pass the time.

 The market is awash with power banks now.
 Some are great and some are awful.
 Always check out user reviews.
 You need to pay close attention to how many times it will charge a device before needing to be recharged itself, its durability and it’s weight as these things can feel heavy in your bag.